What is Radial Jet Drilling (RJD)?

 After being around for 2 decades, there are some that doubt the cost-effectiveness of the technique.
 Considering the low cost, environmentally friendly aspects of RJD, you’d expect it to be used more often.

-There are some challenges and limitations with the technique.
+There are some challenges and limitations to the technique.
 The high-pressure jet is likely to follow the path of least resistance, meaning an increased chance of hitting a water zone.
 The cementing at the kick-off point needs to be perfect, and it’s nearly always recommended in carbonate reservoirs.

 Jet drills are able to cut through hard sandstone, limestone, and dolomite, and the technique is practical in the Marcellus, Barnet and Austin chalk formations.
 There are plenty of examples where jet drilling has increased production.
 The question is, why isn’t radial jet drilling used in all situations where it makes sense?
 Surely there must be some actionable long-term statistics in by now?